Chatsworth House: Interiors

-The 1st and 6th Dukes both inherited an old house and tried to adapt to the lifestyle of their time without changing the fundamental layout, which in this way is unique, full of irregularities, and the interiors are decorated by a diverse centuries-old collection of different styles.
+The 1st and 6th Dukes both inherited an old house and tried to adapt it to the lifestyle of their time without changing the fundamental layout.
+The interiors are decorated by a diverse centuries-old collection of different styles.
 Many of the rooms are recognisable as of one main period, but in nearly every case, they have been altered more often than might be supposed at first glance.

+The decor includes a notable collection of ancient sculptures, reliefs and inscriptions, comprising 170 pieces, most of which were placed there by the 6th Duke.